thomasbrodusch/react-nowtify/README.md

 ### et voilà !

-Tip: You can try React-Nowtify by open 'index.html' and see some example by open ['Examples.js'](https://github.com/tom4dev/react-nowtify/blob/master/examples.js) in his root folder (node_modules/react-nowtify/).
+Tip: You can try React-Nowtify by open 'index.html' and see some examples in ['examples/'](https://github.com/tom4dev/react-nowtify/blob/master/examples.js) folder.